 Low pole and floor choreography (no climbing required).
 Low Flow level 3&4 will include more intricate dance movements and tricks.

 Learn the art of the tease from the gal who'll blow you away with her Windy Titties, Hot Tawdry.
 Open to all levels and all humans.
 Movement experience a plus, but not necessary.
 Open to all levels.

 This all-levels class combines flexibility and conditioning in order to get upside down!
 From low arm balances like crow or hurdlers, to inversions like chin stand and handstands, build strength and control on the floor that can be translated to the pole.
 Or stay on the floor!
 You do you!
 Enjoy learning variations and progressions and see where it takes you.

 Tricks, Level 1 prerequisites

-Before taking Level 1 Tricks you must be comfortable taking your feet off the ground in some capacity, and properly exacute a pole circle and a pole sit.
+Before taking Level 1 Tricks you must be comfortable taking your feet off the ground, and properly execute a pole circle, pole sit, jasmine, and basic climb.
 Prior to meeting these requirements you may take Intro, Fundamentals, Open Level Flexibility, and Floorwork Level 1.